 What happens to wood if it gets wet?
 It warps and eventually rots.

-This is why you’ll need to prime the plywood using a waterproof wood primer.
+This is why you’ll need to seal and prime the plywood using a waterproof wood primer.
 Apply 1 or 2 coats of it on each side and let it dry.

 If you want to paint your floor, it’s best to use non-slip deck paint for this purpose.
 This is optional though, and not necessary if you carpet your floor.

 If you end up painting your plywood, this is optional.

 I prefer carpeting, since it makes the floor a bit softer on your knees and feet.

 You need to get indoor/outdoor carpet, which is resistant to UV and moisture.

 To stick the carpet to your plywood, you’ll need to use indoor/outdoor carpet adhesive.